dee-wright/iowa-liquor-sales-analysis/README.md

 <ul><b>Sales Operations:</b> Where are our highest and lowest sales?
 Have sales recovered to pre-pandemic levels?
 If not, when is that estimated to happen?</ul>

 ## Overview
-Between 2018 and 2022, 12.5 million orders were placed with the state Alcoholic Beverages Department, for a total of $1.9 trillion in sales.
+Between 2018 and 2022, 12.5 million orders were placed with the state Alcoholic Beverages Department, for a total of $1.9 billion in sales.
+These orders were placed by 2,389 stores in 100 counties, from an inventory of 8,117 products from 375 vendors.

 I analyzed overall sales, vendor performance, sales by location, and product performance to provide insights and recommendations to cross-functional departments (marketing, sales, inventory management).